-3.5 Parents
+3.4 Parents/carers

-Parents will:
+Parents/carers will:

-- > Provide the school with sufficient and up-to-date information about their child's medical needs and any changes as they occur, including informing the school if a previously recorded medical need and/or medication is no longer applicable. - > Inform the school of what constitutes a medical emergency for their student and advise of any action they require us to take, in addition to the school acting in loco parentis, e.g. to contact a particular member of the child's medical team. - > Carry out any action they have agreed to, e.g. provide medicines and equipment, make arrangements for their child to attend regular reviews with healthcare professionals and ensure they or another nominated adult are contactable at all times.
+- Provide the school with sufficient and up-to-date information about their child's medical needs and any changes as they occur, including informing the school if a previously recorded medical need and/or medication is no longer applicable. - >Be involved in the development and review of their child's IHP. - > Inform the school of what constitutes a medical emergency for their student and advise of any action they require us to take, as part of the implementation of the IHP, in addition to the school acting in loco parentis, e.g. to contact a particular member of the child's medical team. - Carry out any action they have agreed to, as part of the implementation of the IHP e.g. provide medicines and equipment, make arrangements for their child to attend regular reviews with healthcare professionals and ensure they or another nominated adult are contactable at all times.

-3.6 Students
+3.5 Students

 Students with medical conditions will often be best placed to provide information about how their condition affects them.
+Students should be fully involved in discussions about their medical support needs and contribute as much as possible to the development and review of their IHPs.
+Students are also expected to comply with their IHP.

-Students should be fully involved in discussions about their medical support needs.
 Where a student becomes unwell or injured during the school day, they should follow the guidance in the Student Planners.

-3.7 Other healthcare professionals
+3.6 Other healthcare professionals

 Staff will be notified when a student has been identified as having a medical condition that will require support in school.
-Information will also be held centrally on our MIS and updated by parents at least annually, for staff to access at any time.
+Information will also be held centrally on Arbor and updated by parents at least annually, for staff to access at any time.

-Healthcare professionals, such as commissioned school and public health nurses, GPs and pediatricians, will liaise with the school and notify them of any students identified as having a medical condition or need.
-They may also provide advice on supporting students' medical needs.
+Healthcare professionals, such as commissioned schools and public health nurses, GPs and pediatricians, will liaise with the school and notify them of any students identified as having a medical condition or need.
+This will be before the student starts school, wherever possible.
+They may also provide advice on supporting students' medical needs and developing and reviewing IHPs.
+They may also support staff to implement a child's IHP.